Seatbelts and the Law

 To add to this, the Supreme Court of Canada has noted: “The courts in this country have consistently deducted from 5 to 25 percent from claims for damages for personal injury on the grounds that the victims were contributorily negligent for not wearing their seat belts.
 This has been done whenever it has been demonstrated that the injuries would have been reduced if the belts had in fact been worn.”

 So, if you are injured by a negligent driver, Alberta courts will recognize that your injuries were ‘caused’ by that driver in the normal sense of the word.
-However, if you weren’t wearing a seatbelt, they will also recognize that you made those injuries worse than they might have been.
+However, if you weren’t wearing a seatbelt, they will also recognize that you failed to take adequate care to protect yourself.

 How Does Contributory Negligence Affect Compensation?